Cyclone Gabrielle: National candidates fight to widen slash inquiry

 Is slash the reason the region was so severely impacted by Cyclone Gabrielle?

-These are questions that could be answered if a ministerial inquiry into forestry slash and land use had included Hawke’s Bay.
+These are questions that could be answered if a ministerial inquiry into forestry slash and land use had included more of Hawke’s Bay.

 Catherine Wedd, the National Party candidate for Tukituki, doesn’t know who’s to blame for the wood that’s everywhere.
 All she’s sure of is that Minister of Forestry - and MP for Napier - Stuart Nash should not have limited his inquiry to Tairāwhiti and Wairoa.